 Whether it’s malware-infected apps, phishing emails and text messages, or eavesdropping hackers, mobile devices are highly vulnerable to data breaches, which are hugely costly to organisations, not just in terms of money but also reputation.

-1. Have a mobile security policy
+1. Have a mobile device security policy

 Whether the devices in your organisation are employee owned or employer provided, the first step is making sure you have a mobile security policy that gives your employees clear guidelines on how their devices should be used and how information should be accessed.